Safety Tips for Working With Animals

 Inspect Handling Facilities for Safety

 Sharp edges, slippery floors, improper lighting, and other structural hazards are responsible for many accidents and injuries.
-It is important to maintain a safe environment and to keep all animal handling equipment in good working order.
+It is important to maintain a safe work environment and to keep all animal handling equipment in good working order.

 Wear Personal Protective Equipment